- Approach to Compliance

 In 2010, BIL published the Compliance Handbook to raise employee awareness of compliance and ethics.
 The Handbook contains codes of conduct, rules to be followed as a company, and examples of actions that constitute compliance violations, enabling employees to apply its content to themselves and the work they are responsible for.

 In FY2023, the Handbook was revised as social conditions and compliance awareness have changed dramatically since the first edition was published.
 The revised edition includes new topics such as the prohibition of maternity harassment and precautions for the use of social media, providing compliance information in line with the current social environment.
 In addition, the FY2023 edition was changed from paper form to publication on the intranet.
-This change not only reduces paper consumption but also makes it easy to update content and add new information, allowing employees to always have access to the latest version of the Handbook.
+This change has not only made it easier to update the content of the handbook and add new information but also helps reduce paper consumption and allows employees constant access to the latest version of the Handbook.

 Issuance of Compliance Card and Creation of Posters